infracost/infracost/CONTRIBUTING.md

     request_duration_ms: 500      # Average duration of each request in milliseconds.
   ```

-The resource cost calcuation file (`internal/resources/*`) should describe the usage as `UsageItems` and container a helper to populate the resource arguments from usage data:
+The resource cost calculation file (`internal/resources/*`) should describe the usage as `UsageItems` and contain a helper to populate the resource arguments from usage data:
 ```go
 var LambdaFunctionUsageSchema = []*schema.UsageItem{
 	{Key: "request_duration_ms", DefaultValue: 0, ValueType: schema.Int64},